logos-co/roadmap/content/nomos/index.md

 ---
 title: Nomos Roadmap Overview
 description: The Nomos project is an attempt to make a scalable, modular, and private L1.
-To learn more about the project, please visit [the website](https://nomos.tech).
+To learn more about the project, please visit https://nomos.tech.
 Nomos is currently in its initial phase as a project within Logos, namely the research and architecture design phase.
 ---
 ## `nomos:`
 ---